 Screen doors may have two types of latches.
-First, a "roller" latch and secondly, a "hook" latch which needs to be tripped to open.
-Locks on trunk doors need a small quantity of silicone lubricant sprayed internally two times per year to keep functioning correctly.
+First. a "roller" latch and secondly, a "hook" latch which needs to be tripped to open.

-TV Antenna- Rotating Head
+TV Antenna, Rotating Head

-On the roof is a standard antenna for TV reception, will rotate 180 degrees in either direction to a full 360 degrees.

-Inside of antenna head is a module that requires 12 volt DC power to activate the amplifier to increase signal.
+On the roof is a standard antenna for TV reception, it will rotate 180 degrees in either direction to a full 360 degrees.
+Inside of the antenna head is a module that requires 12 volt DC power to activate the amplifier to increase signal.
 With out 12 volt power, it will not activate amplifier.